obiba/cran/web/index.md

 * [seqDS](dsBase/seqDS.html) seqDS a serverside assign function called by ds.seq
 * [setFilterDS](dsBase/setFilterDS.html) Sets the privacy level
 * [setSeedDS](dsBase/setSeedDS.html) setSeedDs called by ds.setSeed, ds.rNorm, ds.rUnif, ds.rPois and ds.rBinom
+* [skewnessDS1](dsBase/skewnessDS1.html) Calculates the skewness of a numeric variable
+* [skewnessDS2](dsBase/skewnessDS2.html) Calculates the skewness of a numeric variable
+* [sqrtDS](dsBase/sqrtDS.html) Computes the square root values of the input variable
 * [subsetByClassDS](dsBase/subsetByClassDS.html) Breaks down a dataframe or a factor into its sub-classes
 * [subsetByClassHelper1](dsBase/subsetByClassHelper1.html) generates subsets vectors from a factor vector
 * [subsetByClassHelper2](dsBase/subsetByClassHelper2.html) generates subset tables from a data frame